resthub/resthub.github.io/_posts/2013-07-26-resthub-backbone-2.1.2.md

 published: true
 ---

-RESTHub Backbone stack released with a major dependency update:
+RESThub Backbone stack released with a major dependency update:

 For complexity reasons and some design limitations (related, in particular, to Relational model cache management), we decided to switch (see [here](https://twitter.com/sdeleuze/status/347078498755686401)) to